 Friday, April 1, 2011

 Are you kidding me?
 Is that a joke?
-We are the 1st of April, fool's day, and the weather is crappy, melting snow has been falling since this morning on New York and it is not really motivating.
-It has been a really long, bad winter, and I'm not even talking about the recent news on TV from around the world.
+We are the 1st of April, Fool's Day, and the weather is crappy; melting snow has been falling since this morning in New York, and it is not really motivating.
+It has been a really long, bad winter, and I'm not even talking about the recent news on TV worldwide.

-On a more positive note, my wife and I continue to contemplate our new born daughter, who just turned 3 months.
-And like our older son, at that age, she is the sunshine of our life.
-It doesn't mean that our son isn't anymore, but a few years have passed and he is not a little baby anymore....
+On a more positive note, my wife and I continue to contemplate our newborn daughter, who just turned three months old.
+Like our older son, she is the sunshine of our life at that age.
+It doesn't mean our son isn't anymore, but a few years have passed, and he is not a little baby anymore.

-However, because winter seems that it will last a bit longer, before we turn the page and start to drink more whites and springy roses, my wife and I continue to drink our favorite earthy, wintery reds from small, artisanal, sometimes hard to find producers from lesser known region.
-Talking of those, the following one is a great example of rare gem.
+However, because winter seems that it will last a bit longer before we turn the page and start drinking more whites and springy roses, my wife and I continue to drink our favorite earthy, wintery reds from small, artisanal, sometimes hard-to-find producers from the lesser-known region.
+Talking of those, the following one is a great example of rare gems.

-Michael, my rep. from Metropolis, came to the store today to talk about some wines that we tasted recently and before leaving, left me a bottle of red wine with a peculiar name.
+Michael, my rep from Metropolis, came to the store today to discuss some wines we had recently tasted.
+Before leaving, he left me a bottle of red wine with a peculiar name.
 "Bring it home and tell me what you think!" he said.

 I had to investigate and share this discovery with you.

-Under the Ancien Régime, the province was bordered in the North by the River Rhône which separated the Dauphiné from the Bresse ("Brêsse") and Bugey ("Bugê").
-To the east it bordered the Savoie and Piedmont, and to the south the Comtat Venaissin and Provence.
+Under the Ancien Régime, the province was bordered to the North by the River Rhône, which separated the Dauphiné from the provinces of Bresse ("Brêsse") and Bugey ("Bugê").
+To the east, it bordered the Savoie and Piedmont, and to the south, the Comtat Venaissin and Provence.
 The western border was marked by the Rhône to the south of Lyon.
 The Dauphiné extended up to what is now the center of Lyon.

 To talk about the grapes:

 Mondeuse (or Mondeuse Noire) is a red grape variety primarily grown in the Savoie region of France.
-The grape can also be found in Argentina, Australia, and California.
-The grape was hit hard during the phylloxera epidemic of the 19th century, which nearly wiped out three quarters of the European vineyards between 1860s and 1930s.
-In Savoie, the grape is used in blending with Gamay, Pinot Noir and Poulsard where it contributes its dark color and high acid level, allowing the wines to age well.
+It can also be found in Argentina, Australia, and California.
+The grape was hit hard during the phylloxera epidemic of the 19th century, which nearly wiped out three-quarters of the European vineyards between the 1860s and 1930s.
+In Savoie, the grape is used in blending with Gamay, Pinot Noir, and Poulsard, where it contributes its dark color and high acid level, allowing the wines to age well.

-Persan is a fairly old, indigenous red grape variety that was nearly instinct and definitely forgotten until only a few years ago.
-A passionate, attentive and perseverant growers as well as a talented, yet humble winemaker, Nicolas Gonin spends a lot of time nurturing his vines.
-A few years ago, intrigued and unsure of his discovery, he had some grapes analyzed to confirm his feeling that he was in presence of a supposedly gone variety.
-"Persan" was reborn and Nicolas, ecstatic from his find, started to replant it.
+Persan is a fairly old, indigenous red grape variety that was nearly extinct and definitely forgotten until only a few years ago.
+Nicolas Gonin spends a lot of time nurturing his vines as a passionate, attentive, and perseverant grower and a talented yet humble winemaker.
+A few years ago, intrigued and unsure of his discovery, he had some grapes analyzed to confirm his feeling that he was in the presence of a supposedly gone variety.
+"Persan" was reborn, and Nicolas, ecstatic about his find, started to replant it.

 Domaine Nicolas Gonin

-Born in 1975, Nicolas obtained his oenologist's national diploma at the faculty of Dijon and has trained with master winemakers from Domaine Tempier in Bandol, Domaine Forey in Vosne-Romanée, Chateau Gilette in Sauternes, Domaine Jean-Jacques Confuron in Nuits-St-Georges and Ridge Vineyards in California …
+Born in 1975, Nicolas obtained his oenologist's national diploma at the Dijon faculty and has trained with master winemakers from Domaine Tempier in Bandol, Domaine Forey in Vosne-Romanée, Chateau Gilette in Sauternes, Domaine Jean-Jacques Confuron in Nuits-St-Georges, and Ridge Vineyards in California …

-His wish to return and produce quality wines in his native region goes back to the end of the 90s, although several very interesting positions were proposed to him.
-The official installation took place in 2005 with the takeover of his uncle’s vineyard, Gaston Gonin in Saint Chef which is about 30 minutes from Côte-Rôtie.
+His wish to return and produce quality wines in his native region goes back to the end of the 1990s, although several very interesting positions were proposed to him.
+The official installation took place in 2005 with the takeover of his uncle’s vineyard, Gaston Gonin, in Saint Chef, which is about 30 minutes from Côte-Rôtie.

-However, the surface of this vineyard was not sufficient to have a wine grower's status and obtain the rights of plantation.
-He needed to rent other plots of land, most of them in poor condition and further away, vineyards which nobody wanted to work …
+However, the surface area of this vineyard was not sufficient to qualify him as a wine grower and obtain plantation rights.
+He needed to rent other plots of land, most of them in poor condition and further away, vineyards that nobody wanted to work …

 He started producing his first vintage from young vines in 2005.
-The Domaine now encompasses 6 hectares, unfortunately 2 not in production but soon to be.
+The Domaine now encompasses 6 hectares, 2 of which are not in production but soon will be.

 2009 Nicolas Gonin Persan - Mondeuse Vin de Pays des Balmes Dauphinoises Saint Chef France